What is a Flexible Spending Account Plan?

 - Toothbrushes and toothpaste are not eligible, even if prescribed to treat a specific medical/dental condition.

 To be reimbursed from your Med-FSA, you must submit a claim form along with supporting documentation, such as copies of Explanation of Benefits (EOB) forms from your health plan or detailed bills prepared by your care provider.
 These supporting documents should include the name of the health care provider, the dates the services were provided, the type of services provided, and the name of the patient.

 - If you purchase an over-the-counter product, the cash register receipt must clearly show the date of the purchase, the name of the product and cost of the item.
-For over-the-counter medications purchased on or after 1/1/2011, you will also need to send a copy of a prescription with your claim.
-For more information, please click here.

 - Check copies, charge card receipts, and “prior balance” bills are not usually sufficient documentation.

 - Pre-payments are not eligible until you receive the services.
 This includes pre-payments on Orthodontia contracts.

 - You can only be reimbursed from the Med-FSA for expenses you actually owe and will not be paid by your insurance or any other benefit plan.

 - Expenses must be incurred (services received) during the plan year while you are (were) an active participant in the Med-FSA plan.
 Expenses incurred after you terminate participation are not usually eligible.
 Please review the Summary Plan Description that your employer provided you for more information about the claims procedures.

 Dependent “Day Care” Expenses (DCAP)